swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 ```

 This could be in addition to the `isolated P` syntax (providing the generalization), such that `isolated P` is syntactic sugar for "the global actor of the type".
 Or it could be the only syntax provided, and `isolated P`  might only come back if actor-instance isolated conformances (from the prior section) happen.

+### Infer `isolated` on conformances for types that infer `@MainActor`

+If Swift gains a setting to infer `@MainActor` on various declarations within a module, we should consider inferring `isolated` on conformances for types that have had their actor isolation inferred.
+This should make single-threaded code easier to write, because protocol conformances will "just work" so long as the conformances themselves aren't referenced outside of the main actor.